 As if I didn’t know.
-As if I had spent my youthyears toiling away thinking I was going to be the next JK Rowling.
+As if I had spent my youthyears toiling away thinking I was going to be the next Stephen King.
 As if money is the only reason we do anything.

 I suffer no delusions, trust me.
 I’ve always known what I’m getting myself in for.
 Authors make a pitiful amount of money and it’s only getting worse, yet here I am, still fighting for my place on the shelf.